GCSE Revision Guide 2026: Evidence-Based Strategies That Work

 Here’s how to implement these strategies immediately:

-Day 3-4: Choose one active recall method (flashcards, blurting, or practice questions) and use it for your strongest subject.
+Day 3-4: Choose one active recall method and use it for your strongest subject.
+Flashcards, blurting, or practice questions.
 Starting with something you know well makes the technique easier to learn.

 Day 5-7: Extend active recall to your weakest subject.
-Notice the difference in difficulty—this is where the technique will have the biggest impact.
+Notice the difference in difficulty — this is where the technique will have the biggest impact.

 Week 3: Create your revision timetable.
 Now that you know which techniques work for you, schedule them across all subjects.

 Week 4 onwards: Maintain consistency.
 The techniques work, but only if you stick with them.
+Most students don’t.
+Don’t be most students.

 Measuring Your Progress

-Don’t just assume revision is working—test it.
+Don’t just assume revision is working.
+Test it.
 Do a past paper or mock exam every 2-3 weeks.
 Track your scores by topic.
 If a topic isn’t improving, change your approach for that topic.

 Related Guides